phusion/phusion-server-tools/README.md

     0 0 * * * /tools/silence-unless-failed /tools/backup-mysql

+## Monitoring and alerting

+### monitor-cpu - Monitors CPU usage and send email on suspicious activity

+A daemon which measures the CPU usage every minute, and sends an email if the average usage usage over a period of time equals or exceeds a threshold.

+Config options:

+  * threshold: The CPU usage threshold (0%-100%) to check against.
+  * interval: The interval, in minutes, over which the average is calculated.
+  * to, from, subject: Configuration for the email alert.

+monitor-cpu requires the `mpstat` command.
+Install with:

+    apt-get install sysstat

+You should run monitor-cpu with daemon tools:

+    mkdir -p /etc/service/monitor-cpu
+    cat <<EOF > /etc/service/monitor-cpu/run.tmp
+    setuidgid daemon /tools/monitor-cpu | \
+    setuidgid daemon logger -t monitor-cpu
+    EOF
+    mv /etc/service/monitor-cpu/run.tmp /etc/service/monitor-cpu/run

 ## File management

 ### permit and deny - Easily set fine-grained permissions using ACLs